erkkah/flipdisc/README.md

 The controller fetches data from online resources and shows the data on the display using different display scripts that perform basic animations and effects.

 There is a web interface used to setup and program the controller.
+The web interface has a preview function, to enable test and development without having access to a physical display.
 Configuration data is stored in a simple file based json database.

 ## Prerequisites